-Pentagrams originated in ancient Greece and Babylonian, but it’s still commonly used by people who practice Neopagan faith.
+Pentagrams originated in ancient Greece and Babylonian, but people who practice Neopagan faith still use it.
 The symbol is associated with Freemasonry as well as other faiths.

-The pentagram is one of the most used magical symbols by Pagans and Wiccans who believe it represents magic and magical workings.
-Some use it as a talisman or connection to the spirit world, especially in rituals to focus energy and call forth protective and magical energy.
+The pentagram is one of the most used magical symbols by Pagans and Wiccans.
+They believe it represents magic and magical workings.
+Some use it as a talisman or connection to the spirit world.
+Especially in rituals to focus energy and call forth protective and magical energy.

 The Magic Circle

-Practitioners of ritual magic mark out a circle of space to contain energy or as a form of magical protection during a ritual.
-This sphere or field may be drawn in salt or chalk or merely visualized.
+Practitioners of ritual magic mark out a circle of space to contain energy.
+Also, as a form of magical protection during a ritual.
+This sphere or field may be drawn in salt or chalk or visualized.
 Magic practitioners aim to form a protective barrier between them and the spirits they summon.

-In ceremonial magic, some practitioners mark the four cardinal directions of the circle with four candles indicating protection by the four archangels; Michael, Gabriel, Raphael, and Uriel.
-Alternatively, the candles are placed between the quarters during the ceremony.
+In ceremonial magic, some practitioners mark the four cardinal directions of the circle with four candles.
+It indicates protection by the four archangels; Michael, Gabriel, Raphael, and Uriel.
+Alternatively, the candles are between the quarters during the ceremony.
 For instance, in the north-east, north-west, and other quarters, while an incantation is chanted.

-Wicca practitioners usually draw a magic circle that is around nine feet in diameter.
-However, the size can vary depending on the situation or believes of the caster.
+Wicca practitioners usually draw a magic circle sign that is around nine feet in diameter.
+But, the size can vary depending on the situation or believes of the caster.